Self-Led Projects

 As part of your application, you will be asked to:

-What kind of collaborators would you like to work with on this project?
-If you have someone specific in mind, please tell us about them below.
-If not, simply let us know the roles or types of collaborators you’d like us to help you find.
+• What kind of collaborators would you like to work with on this project?
+If you have someone specific in mind, please tell us about them.
+If not, let us know the roles or types of collaborators you’d like us to help you find.
 (Maximum 500 words)

-Deadline for applications is Coming Soon.
+Deadline for applications has passed for this round.
 Please submit using the Self-Led Project form.

 You can either submit a written application, or a video application.
 We accept submissions in English, Scots, Gaelic or BSL.
 If you are unable to submit online and would like the application form in different a different format, please email info@playwrightsstudio.co.uk